To the Limit (album): Reception

 The album was critically well received and made it to number 13 in the UK Albums Chart, and number 42 on the Australian Kent Music Report albums chart.

 Reviewing for Record Mirror, Geoff Travis gave the album 5 out of 5, writing that Armatrading "provides a vocabulary that is full of feeling and understanding and infused with her own character that is streets ahead of her rivals in articulating her emotions In a rock and roll song" and lauded her as "without doubt one of the greatest artists that there is making music at the moment.
 The fact that she is one of the least pretentious and one of the most courageous people without courting the sensationalist press that she could count on if she were to be more explicit about the meaning of many of her songs, does nothing but enhance her stature as a writer, singer and artist."
 Phil Sutcliffe for Sounds summed up that "musically To The Limit is a small step within Joan's known area of excellence.
 It's very satisfying but there could be something more radical next time.
 In terms of lyrics though this is her most potent collection yet."

 Reviewing retrospectively for AllMusic, Dave Connolly described it as "one of her better albums", stating that "nothing on To the Limit is great, but nearly everything is good".

-He gave the album a star rating of 3.5 out of 5.
+Influence

+Singer-songwriter Fiona Apple identified the album as a major influence on her.
+In an interview with Pitchfork in 2020, Apple stated that "if I had to pick one record that’s closest to me from when I was a kid, it’s To the Limit.
+I feel like it influenced me a lot...I love her singing style, I love her voice, I love the way she says things.
+I got really hooked in by the song “You Rope You Tie Me” ...it was her performance of that song that I was like: “I really hear this woman.
+She’s getting through to me.”